web-illinois/ilw-section-nav/README.md

 The following attributes can be used:

-- `collapsed="true"` - make the menu always collapse regardless of viewport size.
-- `collapsed="false"` - prevent the menu from collapsing.
 - `open="true"` and `open="false"` are bound to the open/collapsed state of the menu.
 That means this updates dynamically when the user opens or closes the menu, so it can be used to target styling.
 - `label` - the text shown when the menu is collapsed.
 The default value is "Pages In This Section".
 This is also used as the accessible label of the navigation.

+The following can **only be used in automatic mode**:

+- `collapsed="true"` - make the menu always collapse regardless of viewport size.
+- `collapsed="false"` - prevent the menu from collapsing.

 ### Current page